tmaringgele/CausalBoundingEngine/docs/source/contributing.rst

 2. **Custom DAG**: Causaloptim, Zaffalonbounds and Autobound are able to use a custom DAG as input, but this is not yet implemented in the Python interface.
 3. **Mediation**: Causaloptim, Zaffalonbounds and Autobound may be applicable to mediation scenarios.
 4. **Cool New Algorithms**: Implement new algorithms that are not yet supported.
-5. **More Symbolic bounds**: Low hanging fruit: implement more symbolic bounds (like tianpearl) for other scenarios.
+5. **More Symbolic bounds**: Low hanging fruit: implement more symbolic bounds (like tianpearl or manski) for other scenarios.
 6. **Extract symbols from causaloptim**: Currently, causaloptim does not expose the symbols used in the bounds (but rather directly evaluates them), so it is not possible to use them in the Python interface.
 This would be a great addition.